 If you see somebody breaking these rules, we encourage you to report this using the social media site’s own functions.

 Responsibility and public documents

-What is written on the Swedish Migration Agency’s social networks can become a public domain document.
-Never give out personal information here, such as a personal identity number or anything else related to an individual case.
-Instead, contact us by email or telephone for personal service or by post when communicating personal data.
+Content written on the Swedish Migration Agency’s social media pages may become public domain content.
+Never publish personal information here, such as your personal identity number, case number or other details that concern individual cases.
+Instead, contact us by telephone for personal service or by post when communicating personal data.

-If anyone other than the Swedish Migration Agency or our specialists on duty answers a given question, we take no responsibility for the post.
+If anyone other than the Swedish Migration Agency or one of our experts answers your question, we do not take any responsibility for the post.

 If you nonetheless ask questions about a case or write personal information that is of significance for the processing of a case, this information will be added to the case.

 It is the social media site itself that is the data controller for data processing that takes place on social media.
 By registering as a user and making posts, you give consent for the social media site to process your personal data.

 The Swedish Migration Agency is the personal data controller for data processing that is undertaken in connection with moderation, analysis, managing tips, managing threats and in cases where personal data must be added to a case.

 The Swedish Migration Agency uses a case system in order to simply and effectively respond to and manage posts and comments on the Swedish Migration Agency’s social channels.
 Personal data processing is undertaken with support from the "general interest" legal basis, in accordance with EU's new General Data Protection Regulation (GDPR).
 Some cases of data processing are also undertaken for journalistic purposes.